Key Features of Beaumont Care

 Examples Of Activities

-Here are just a few examples of some of the exciting things we do at our facilities:
+Here are just a few examples of some of the exciting things we have done our facilities:

 - The outdoor activities such as lawn bowls, ten pin bowling have the residents so excited they are continually asking to have this more often and is a favourite activity.